“Like a human being, a company has to have an internal communication mechanism, a 'nervous system', to coordinate its actions.” — Bill Gates.

 You will also need to track whether you are making progress towards your target or whether you need to tweak your plan and reshoot.

-Read the answers to these Internal Communication's Planning questions on our internal communications planning blog, and find out how to avoid three common pitfalls: overload, disconnect and me, me, me.
+Read the answers to these Internal Communication's Planning questions on our internal communications plan blog, and find out how to avoid three common pitfalls: overload, disconnect and me, me, me.

 Internal Communication Examples